cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 A value of zero in mutual information $I$, between a feature and the target, indicates no statistical dependency between them, meaning that the feature provides no information about the target, meaning that the target is independent from the feature.
 On the other hand, a high value of mutual information indicates a strong dependency between the target and the feature.
 By computing mutual information between each feature and the target, we can identify which features are likely to contribute most meaningfully to a predictive model.

-Now lets take a look at the mutual information between the target and the features, computed with scikit-learn, to see which one has the grater contribution to the target #cite(<scikit-learn>):
+Now lets take a look at the mutual information between the target and the features, computed with scikit-learn, to see which one has the greater contribution to the target #cite(<scikit-learn>):

 #figure(
   image("../images/MI_phiK.png", width: 60%),